Articles of Faith - 5 K's

 The word 'Kirpan' has two roots - the first root is: 'Kirpa' which means "Mercy, grace, compassion, kindness" and the second root is 'Aan' which in turn means "Honor, grace, dignity".
 So together the word stands for "the dignity and honor of compassion, kindness and mercy".

-In modern times there has been debate about allowing Sikhs to carry a kirpan that falls under prohibitions on bladed weapons, with some countries allowing Sikhs a dispensation.
-In keeping with foreign laws, some Sikhs wear shortened kirpans which are often between 4 and 9 inches long.
-Sikhs in the Punjab have no excuse and are expected to wear full sized kirpans wherever practical as mandated by Guru Gobind Singh.
+In modern times there has been debate about allowing Sikhs to carry a Kirpan that falls under prohibitions on bladed weapons, with some countries allowing Sikhs a dispensation.
+In keeping with foreign laws, some Sikhs wear shortened Kirpans which are at least 6 inches in length.
+Sikhs in the Punjab are expected to wear full sized Kirpans wherever practical as mandated by Guru Gobind Singh.

 Kachera - cotton underwear